Faculty and Staff

 Simon Frishkoff, High School Chair, Science and Music Teacher

-Simon is the high school’s chairperson and biology teacher, and assists in the music program throughout the lower and high school.
-He completed the Waldorf Teacher Training course with a Science track at the Center for Anthroposophy in 2009.
+An alum of Hawthorne Valley, Simon is the high school’s chairperson and biology teacher.
+He studied at the Waldorf High School Teacher Education Program with a Science track at the Center for Anthroposophy.
 His prior education includes a B.A. in Theater from Oberlin College and a Doctorate of Naturopathic Medicine from Bastyr University.
-Simon has taught the sciences (primarily Biolo-gy) and math, physical education, and music at Hawthorne Valley School in both the lower and high schools.
-Previ-ously he guest taught at the Lake Champlain Waldorf School and Burlington College.
-He was a naturopathic physi-cian in Vermont for seven years.
-Simon’s interests include natural medicine, music, writing and performing.
+Simon has taught the sciences (primarily biology) and music classes at Hawthorne Valley School in both the lower and high schools.
+Previously he guest taught at the Lake Champlain Waldorf School and Burlington College.
+He practiced naturopathic medicine in Vermont for seven years.
+Simon’s interests include natural medicine, music, writing, and performing.

 To reach Simon by email, click here